jeffjuann/tailwind-group/docs/CONTRIBUTING.md

 # Contribution Guide
 Thanks for your interest in contributing to tailwind-group.
 We're happy to have you here.
 Please take a moment to review this document before submitting your first pull request. if you have any feature suggestion or improvement, freely to open any discussion or contact me.

+While this package is still undergoing development, if you encounter any bugs or broken functionalities, please don't hesitate to open an issue.
+Your feedback is valuable, and we're committed to addressing any issues promptly to ensure the package works smoothly.
+Thank you for your support and patience.
+Additionally, please note that the test cases have not been fully completed yet.
+If you're interested in contributing by generating test cases, your assistance would be greatly appreciated.

 ## Guide
 ### Fork this repo
 You can fork this repo by clicking the fork button in the top right corner of this page.